tracy1233333/remnawave-telegram-shop/readme.md

 ## Admin commands

-- `/sync` - Poll users from remnawave and synchronize them with the database
+- `/sync` - Poll users from remnawave and synchronize them with the database.
+Remove all users which not present in remnawave.

 ## Features